 Such systems should be based, for example, on parameterized rules (such as black lists of compromised or stolen card data)…

-… and they should monitor abnormal behavior patterns of the customer or the customer’s access device (such as a change of Internet Protocol (IP) address or IP range during the internet payment services session, sometimes identified by geolocation IP checks, atypical e-merchant categories for a specific customer or abnormal transaction data, etc.)
+… and they should monitor abnormal behaviour patterns of the customer or the customer’s access device (such as a change of Internet Protocol (IP) address or IP range during the internet payment services session, sometimes identified by geolocation IP checks, atypical e-merchant categories for a specific customer or abnormal transaction data, etc.)